Porki5/Hector-Fernandez/README.md

-# Hola, soy Héctor Fernández
+# Hello, I'm Hector Fernandez

-Soy un Alumno en la academia de 4GreekAcademy
+I am a student at 4GreekAcademy
 ---

-## Sobre mi
+## About me

 - 📍 Logroño, La Rioja, España